What is Anterior Hip Replacement?

 Anterior hip replacement avoids cutting major muscles.
-There are fewer muscles at the front of the hip, allowing Dr. Eggert to separate muscle fibers, rather than cutting through them or detaching muscles from bones.
+There are fewer muscles at the front of the hip, allowing OSI hip surgeons to separate muscle fibers rather than cut through them or detach muscles from bones.

-Anterior hip replacement surgery doesn’t require cutting major muscles, helping patients to experience less pain after surgery and lower pain medication usage.
+Anterior hip replacement surgery doesn’t require cutting major muscles, which allows OSI hip replacement patients to experience less pain after surgery and lowers the use of pain medication .

 Faster recovery time

-Anterior hip replacement can typically expect a hospital stay of only 1-2 days.
-After surgery, patients are able to bend at the hip and bear weight when it’s comfortable.
+Anterior hip replacement typically only requires a hospital stay of 1-2 days.
+After surgery, OSI hip replacement patients are able to bend at the hip and bear weight when it’s comfortable.
 A recent study found that anterior hip replacement patients walked unassisted six days earlier than other hip replacement patients.

 Better range of movement

 Many hip replacement patients worry that their new hip’s ball and socket will dislocate.
 With anterior hip replacement surgery, muscles and tissue that naturally prevent hip dislocation are not disturbed, so OSI hip replacement patients can bend over or sit with their legs crossed without risking a hip dislocation.

 Potential Cost Savings

-One advantage of anterior hip replacement surgery can be financial.
+Another advantage of anterior hip replacement surgery can be financial.
 Faster recovery times translate into saving thousands of dollars in medical bills, compared with traditional hip replacement surgery.
-Plus, patients who work may be able to return to their job sooner, typically within three to four weeks after their procedure.
+Plus, patients who work may be able to return to their job sooner, typically 3-4 weeks after their procedure.